 Noisy-le-Sec: Long ago called Nucetum.
 Nuce refers to nuts and -tum to dry soils in Latin, hence Noisy le Sec or the place where the walnut trees grow in dry land.

-Montreuil: A common toponym in France which comes from the old French term monstruel, which evolved from the Latin monasteriolum meaning small monastery or church.
+Montreuil: A common toponym of French place names comes from the old French term monstruel, which evolved from the Latin monasteriolum meaning small monastery or church.
 The town on the edge of Paris was known as Montreuil-sous-Bois for many years.
 The “sous-Bois” part of the name was officially abandoned only in 1951 which is why you still occasionally see this name used on signs or maps.

 Les Lilas: A town named The Lilacs?
 Poetic!
 And indeed the town, which was established in 1867 under the Second Empire, is named for the woods of birch and lilacs that covered the hillside before the town was established.
 Other ideas for names for the new town were Napoléon-le-Bois or Commune-de-Padoue, referring to a Duke of Padua who had lived in the area.

 Neuilly: sur-Seine or sur-Marne or Plaisance – there are many many towns named Neuilly in France.
 Neuilly-sur-Seine traces its name back to two Celtic words lun meaning forest and noue meaning wet plain.
 The first mentions of the name were in the 13th century as Portus Lulliaco, then came Lugniacum, Luingni, Nully and Nulliacum.
 At the time Neuilly was one of the places where you could ford the Seine.
 The years continued to change the name to Port Nully, Port Neuilly.
 Neuilly was the name given after the Revolution and in 1896 the name officially became Neuilly-sur-Seine